Do you think there are a few Benefits of Losing Weight?

-More than 1 in 3 Americans is obese and obesity is a risk factor for many diseases, including type 2 diabetes and heart disease.
+More than 1 in 3 Americans is obese.
+Obesity is a risk factor for many diseases, including type 2 diabetes and heart disease.
 These health issues stem from a range of underlying metabolic abnormalities that affect the liver, pancreas, muscle, fat, and other tissues.

 Defining Overweight and Obesity